-5. Requests the Secretariat to continue to gather, and make available to Member States, nuclear data, information and knowledge resources on the peaceful use of nuclear energy, including the International

-Nuclear Information System (INIS) and other valuable databases as well as the IAEA Library and the International Nuclear Library Network (INLN);

-6. Calls on the Secretariat, to continue to focus, in particular, on activities aimed at helping interested Member States assess their human resource needs and to identify ways to address those needs, inter alia by encouraging the development of new tools and opportunities to gain practical experience through fellowships;

-7. Invites the Secretariat, in consultation with Member States, to further develop and disseminate guidance and methodologies for planning, designing, implementing, and evaluating nuclear knowledge management programmes and practices;

-8. Looks forward to the Fourth International Conference on Nuclear Knowledge Management and Human Resources Development, to be held in June 2022, in Moscow, the Russian Federation, and requests that the Secretariat continue to develop tools and services in the area of human resources development with a particular focus on capacity building;

-9. Requests the Secretariat to promote gender equality and diversity in the context of nuclear knowledge management activities and encourages Member States to establish an inclusive workforce within their nuclear industry, including ensuring equal access to education and training in nuclear knowledge management;

-10. Encourages the Secretariat to continue to facilitate the establishment of and maintain effective human resource and knowledge management (HRKM) networks in developing countries, and where appropriate in collaboration with other United Nations organizations and with the support of existing such networks in developed countries;

-11. Requests the Director General to take into account the continuing high level of interest of Member States in the range of issues associated with nuclear knowledge management when preparing and carrying out the Agency's programme; and

-12. Requests the Director General to report on progress made in the implementation of this resolution to the Board of Governors and to the General Conference at its sixty-sixth (2022) session under an appropriate agenda item.
+- 5. Requests the Secretariat to continue to gather, and make available to Member States, nuclear data, information and knowledge resources on the peaceful use of nuclear energy, including the International Nuclear Information System (INIS) and other valuable databases as well as the IAEA Library and the International Nuclear Library Network (INLN); - 6.
+Calls on the Secretariat, to continue to focus, in particular, on activities aimed at helping interested Member States assess their human resource needs and to identify ways to address those needs, inter alia by encouraging the development of new tools and opportunities to gain practical experience through fellowships; - 7.
+Invites the Secretariat, in consultation with Member States, to further develop and disseminate guidance and methodologies for planning, designing, implementing, and evaluating nuclear knowledge management programmes and practices in nuclear operator, regulatory and research organizations; - 8.
+Supports the Agency's continued programme of NEM and NKM Schools, and looks forward to the Fourth International Conference on Nuclear Knowledge Management and Human Resources Development, and requests that the Secretariat continue to develop activities, tools and services in the areas of knowledge management and human resources development in an integrated manner, with a particular focus on capacity building; - 9.
+Requests the Secretariat to promote gender equality and diversity in the context of nuclear knowledge management activities and encourages Member States to establish an inclusive workforce within their nuclear industry, including ensuring equal access to education and training in nuclear knowledge management; - 10.
+Requests the Secretariat to ensure effective coordination among the Agency's Major Programmes, given the cross-cutting, inter-departmental nature of knowledge management issues and activities; - 11.
+Encourages the Secretariat to continue to facilitate the establishment of and maintain effective human resource and knowledge management (HRKM) networks in developing countries, and where appropriate in collaboration with other United Nations organizations and with the support of existing such networks in developed countries; - 12.
+Requests the Director General to take into account the continuing high level of interest of Member States in the range of issues associated with nuclear knowledge management when preparing and carrying out the Agency's programme; and - 13.
+Requests the Director General to report on progress made in the implementation of this resolution to the Board of Governors and to the General Conference at its sixty-eighth (2024) session under an appropriate agenda item.